 - For some of them, an app submitted late gets moved to the next round (ouch!).

-- Other schools are more lenient and will still consider an app for Round 1 if it comes in a bit past the submit time.
+- Other schools are more lenient and will still consider an app for the round if it comes in a bit past the submit time.

 Pro Tip: If you miss a submit time, please do your best to contain yourself before you reach out to the school.
 It doesn’t matter WHY you missed it.
 It doesn’t matter if you suddenly have tech issues.
 It doesn’t matter if the school’s server appears to be down.
 A panicking email from an applicant who is late is not a good look.